-• Speaking and Listening - SL.11-12.1.C: Propel conversations by posing and responding to questions that probe reasoning and evidence; ensure a hearing for a full range of positions on a topic or issue; clarify, verify, or challenge ideas and conclusions; and promote divergent and creative perspectives.
+Speaking and Listening - SL.11-12.1.C: Propel conversations by posing and responding to questions that probe reasoning and evidence; ensure a hearing for a full range of positions on a topic or issue; clarify, verify, or challenge ideas and conclusions; and promote divergent and creative perspectives.

 • Theme 3, A.3.
-Oregon forests are managed under private (e.g., industrial, family and tribal) and public (e.g., city, county, state and national) ownership.
-Each type of ownership may have different objectives for how to manage forests.
+Oregon forests are managed under private (e.g., family and industrial) and public (e.g., state and federal) ownership.
+Each type of ownership may have different management objectives and may be subject to different laws and policies.

-"Forest Landowner Interview" student page (optional, see Procedure)
+• "Forest Landowner Interview" student page (optional, see Procedure)

-In Oregon, 65,000 individuals own between 10 and 5,000 acres of forestland.
+In Oregon, 62,000 individuals own between 10 and 5,000 acres of forestland.
 Classified as "family forestlands," these acres have often been handed down through generations.